0 Part Course |

 • Gain skills and experience to work in any facet of this banking system.

-• Finance professionals working in banks, corporations or other financial institutions and related to functions of Islamic banking and finance
+• Finance professionals working in banks, corporations or other financial institutions and related to the functions of Islamic banking and finance

 • Compliance officers and internal and external auditors who are responsible for checking adherence to Islamic principles and Sharia law